 This is an index only.
 To locate resources from this index, search the CWU Library Catalog and Summit for the book or journal title.
 Please ask the Reference Help Desk, 1st Floor Brooks Library or (509) 963-1021 for aid in searching this index or searching for citations found in the index.

 Unique multidisciplinary database supplying bibliographic information and abstracts for development studies, the Earth sciences, ecology, geomechanics, human geography, and oceanography.
-The database provides current coverage of over 1,800 journals and archive coverage of several thousand additional titles.
-Appropriate for a variety of CWU academic programs.
+The database provides coverage of over 2,100 peer-reviewed journals, trade publications, book series, and conference proceedings.

 Contains complete bibliographic citations to articles, book reviews, documents, original literary works, and other materials appearing in more than 400 key social science and humanities journals published throughout the world about Central and South America, Mexico, the Caribbean basin, the United States-Mexico border region, and Hispanics in the United States since 1970.
 HAPI citations are in English, Spanish, Portuguese, French, German, and other languages.

 The SPIN database (Searchable Physics Information Notices) provides the most current indexing and abstracting of major American and Russian physics and astronomy journals.
 SPIN contains the abstracts of over 80 scientific journals published by the American Institute of Physics and its Member Societies since 1975, as well as selected articles from other scientific journals, totaling close to 1 million articles.
 Scitation covers science and technology (particularly engineering) journals online portal sites, magazines, and conference proceedings.
 Select the "Scitation & SPIN" radio button prior to entering your search terms.

 This is a citation / abstract database only.
 To search for the full text, you will need to type in the journal or book title into the Summit Catalog (see library homepage) to see if the item is at Central or to request the item Interlibrary Loan.